A Theory of Direct Randomized Benchmarking: Introduction

-This paper is structured as follows.
-In Section~\ref{sec:definitions} we introduce our notation and review the necessary background material.
-In Section~\ref{sec:drb} we provide a detailed definition and introduction to the direct RB protocol, and we compare it to other RB protocols for benchmarking native gate sets \cite{knill2008randomized, ryan2009randomized, francca2018approximate}.
-The definition for direct RB presented here generalizes that in \cite{proctor2018direct}.
-This section includes examples that illustrate how direct RB can be used to benchmark a variety of physically relevant gate sets---including universal gate sets on few qubits.
 In Section~\ref{sec:stochastic-theory} we present a theory for direct RB on gates that experience stochastic Pauli errors, which is the relevant error model for gates that have undergone Pauli frame randomization \cite{Knill2005-xm, Ware2018-tc} or randomized compilation \cite{Wallman2016-rd, Hashim2020-qg}.
 This theory provides a physically intuitive underpinning for direct RB, by using the intuitive concepts of error propagation and scrambling in random circuits.
-Interestingly, this theory shows that group twirling is not necessary for reliable RB---direct RB can be reliable even when the benchmarked gate set is very far from approximating a unitary 2-design.
+Interestingly, this theory shows that group twirling is not necessary for reliable RB---direct RB can be reliable even when the benchmarked gate set is very far from approximating a unitary 2-design, and these insights are broadly applicable to benchmarks that use random circuits.
 This enables us to show that direct RB is reliable even in the $n\gg 1$ regime, where short sequences of layers of native gates cannot approximate a unitary 2-design.

 One of the contributions of this paper is a theory for direct RB with general gate-dependent Markovian errors that is similar in nature to the group twirling (and Fourier analysis) theories for group-based RB methods.
 This theory uses the concept of a \emph{sequence-asymptotic unitary 2-design}, which we introduce in Section~\ref{sec:sequads}.
 A sequence-asymptotic unitary 2-design is any gate set for which length $d$ random sequences of gates from that set create a distribution over unitaries that converges to a unitary 2-design as $d\to\infty$.
-Sequence-asymptotic unitary 2-design are closely related to various existing notions of approximate or asymptotic unitary designs and the general theory of scrambling in random circuits \cite{dankert2009exact, gross2007evenly, brown2015decoupling, sekino2008fast, brandao2016local, Oszmaniec2022-gs, Hunter-Jones2018-zh,Von_Keyserlingk2018-ts,Nahum2018-zs}.
+Sequence-asymptotic unitary 2-design are closely related to various existing notions of approximate or asymptotic unitary designs and the general theory of scrambling in random circuits \cite{dankert2009exact, gross2007evenly, brown2015decoupling, sekino2008fast, brandao2016local, Oszmaniec2022-gs, Hunter-Jones2018-zh,Von_Keyserlingk2018-ts,Nahum2018-zs, Heinrich2022-cs}.
 However, to our knowledge, the particular concept and technical results that we require for our theory of direct RB do not appear in the literature.